The Rising Tide: OpEx Growth in Channel Marketing

 What could possibly stem the tide of rising costs and less than stellar results?
 The secret lies in one word: Simplicity.

-Innovative leaders in today’s Channel Marketing Automation landscape are making Channel Marketing simple.
+Innovative leaders in today’s Through-Channel Marketing Automation (TCMA) landscape are making Channel Marketing simple.
 Creative solutions combat complexity and rising costs with simplicity and embedded cost-savings.
 But not all Channel Marketing Automation platforms are created equal.
 The crucial element of “simplicity” in Channel Marketing lies in the use of a single SaaS Channel Marketing Automation Platform that delivers an all-in-one solution, rather than piecemeal fixes that don’t quite meet all your needs.
 And here are four key things to look for in your Channel Marketing Automation Platform:

 - Does it include an integrated network of world-class Marketing Service Providers?
 This saves Brands time and money involved in vetting, selecting, monitoring and managing vendors.
 It also ensures flawless, Brand-compliant execution every time.
 But equally and if not more importantly, by having this pre-wired, Brands can offer Partners the ability to have one point of contact to help manage and execute the various marketing tactics without having to work with every vendor.

 - Does the platform offer Automated Campaign Execution?
 Make sure this includes not only Ad Building capabilities, but also Ad Flexing technology and Dynamic Templates to ensure Brand compliancy every time.
 This means Brands save money by reducing the total number of templates needed, getting more campaigns in market faster and reducing the amount of “custom requests” coming from the field.

 - Does the platform include a robust Co-Op Funds Management system?
 This means offering not only deeper cost-savings on the claims process but also innovative options such as instant funding, which can eliminate the claims process altogether.